When during labor should I call the midwife?

 Yes.
 Our birth centers have birth balls.
 If you are birthing at home, the midwife will bring a birth ball with her to your delivery.
 The birth ball is very helpful to lean over while in hands-and-knees position, to sit on, or to push against.
 A birth ball may or may not be available in the hospital.

 Yes.
 Our birth centers have birth stools.
 If you are birthing at home, the midwife will bring a birth stool with her to your delivery.
 The birth stool is very helpful because it simulates a squat (which creates the largest diameter birth canal and allows gravity to assist) without requiring you to support yourself.
 Birth stools are not available in hospitals.

 Do you do water birth?
 What is the tub like?

 Yes!
 We love water birth.
-The birth centers have wonderful jetted tubs, and we have great inflatable tubs for our home birthing clients.
+The birth centers have wonderful built-in tubs, and we have great inflatable tubs for our home birthing clients.
 Please see our water birth page for all the details.
 Water birth is not generally available in the hospital.

 Is pain relief available?